rust-lang/rust-memory-model/specification/terms.md

     * evaluates the lexpr to an object
     * reads the value from that object and evaluates to it.

+If the value read is an `undef`, behavior is undefined unless the expression's type is an integer, in which case behavior is unspecified (FIXME: this is intended to allow reads from padding - what can we say here?).

+The read-from object must be aligned to `align_of::<T>()` or behavior is undefined.

 If the expression's type does not implement `Copy`, the value is moved out of the object, preventing further accesses.

-The read-from object must be aligned to `align_of::<T>()` or behavior is undefined.

 ### §2.5 Destruction scopes